 Also, without a doubt, one of the two foundational gifts (Ephesians 2:20), the most versatile and power laden of all gifts, is no longer given, as will be shown.
 It cannot therefore be

 automatically assumed that any other single gift is given today, especially one from among those that can most readily be seen as supernatural in origin.

 We will first determine which gifts may be given today, and then review various tests that need to be applied to each ostensible use of one of those gifts to determine whether the professed use is genuine or spurious.
-In this consideration it is especially important to study the individual gifts in Part 1 and Part 2.
+In this consideration it is especially important to study the individual gifts in Parts 1 and 2.